drduh/macOS-Security-and-Privacy-Guide/README.md

 and <https://grpugh.wordpress.com/2014/10/29/an-undocumented-change-to-captive-network-assistant-settings-in-os-x-10-10-yosemite/>

 ## Certificate authorities
-Yosemite comes with [over 200 root certificate authorities](https://support.apple.com/en-us/HT202858) capable of issuing SSL or code signing certificates.
+Yosemite comes with [over 200 root certificate authorities](https://support.apple.com/en-us/HT202858) from for-profit corporations like Apple, Verisign, Thawte, Digicert and government agencies from China, Japan, Netherlands, U.S., and more!
+These CAs are capable of issuing SSL certificates for any domain or code signing certificates as well.

 For more information, see [Certification Authority Trust Tracker](https://github.com/kirei/catt),